hove-io/navitia_sdk_docs/aroundme/ios/0.2.0/getting_started.md

 ## 👨‍💻  Implementation

-The `AroundMeConfiguration` is a mandatory element to pass to the `ìnitialize()` method.
-The below is the list of parameters required to build this configuration object:
+This module is set up by calling `AroundMe.shared`.
+The singleton has attributes which allow you to configure the module.
+Then, you need to call the `initialize()` method at the end. \
+This method takes the following parameters:

 <div markdown="1">